tripathi-anshul/tripathi-anshul/README.md

 Outside school, I enjoy longboarding, cooking and listening to podcasts.
 I've also spent my quarantine binge-watching Naruto.

-Don't know what else to write here.
-This will have to do before recruiting season hits and I adopt a more ✨Professional™©✨ introduction.

 <!--
 **anshultripathi2699/anshultripathi2699** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.